-Severe Downside (2024-2028)
+Additional Downside (2025- 2029)

-GDP growth rate (%) 2.78
+GDP growth rate (%) -0.7

-Inflation (%) 3.52
+Inflation (%) 3.0

-Retirement Benefit Obligations
+Defined Benefit Obligations

-The present value of the retirement benefit obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
+The present value of the defined benefit obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 Any changes in the assumptions will impact the carrying amount of pension obligations.

 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 The actuarial report determines the appropriate discount rate at the end of each year and which are validated by the Bank.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the pension obligations.
 In determining the appropriate discount rate, the actuary considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating the terms of the related pension liability.
-Other key assumptions for pension obligations are based in part on current market conditions.
+Other key assumptions for defined pension obligations are based in part on current market conditions.